Exactly 20 Years Ago

 And in the process of shaping us, He'll even use us to be His presence in this neighborhood.

-Our daughter Ellie, who is attending a Japanese kindergarten ("yochien"), has graciously set aside her "likes" for many "dislikes," such as humidity and a school uniform which includes several hats, white socks and even bloomers.
+Our daughter Ellie, who is attending a Japanese kindergarten ("yochien"), has graciously set aside her "likes" for many "dislikes," such as humidity and a school uniform that includes several hats, white socks and even bloomers.
 These things frankly embarrass her.

 But with Jesus as her model, she set aside things she prefers like her friends in America, myriad conveniences, nice weather and her native English language simply because she's a missionary.